thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 ```
 {: .copy-code}

-## Step 11.
-Validate the setup
+## Validate the setup

-Now you can open TBMQ web interface in your browser using DNS name of the load balancer.
+Now you can open the TBMQ web interface in your browser using the DNS name of the load balancer.

-You can get DNS name of the load-balancers using the next command:
+You can get the DNS name of the load-balancers using the next command:

 ```bash
 kubectl get ingress